Q – How do I become a MAD Member?

 A – No. This is done entirely on data.
 The only time a Regional Director may get involved in selection is if there is a multiple regions eligibility clash, and the next player on the ranking list needs to be called up

 Q – What does it cost to get my Open Competition MAD Affiliated?

 A – Nothing.
 Affiliation is free and encouraged!!

 Q - How will my ranking points be applied?

-A – Ranking Points from the league side will be applied automatically from the match card submitted on the website.
-The Super Regional Director will apply Ranking Points from Open Events also through the website once results have been received from the Event Organiser
+A –The Super Regional Director will apply Ranking Points from Open Events also through the website once results have been received from the Event Organiser

 Q – Can Capped Entry Events be MAD Affiliated?

 A – Yes they can, providing the entry is open and not invitational, as this could be seen as bias.
 There is a minimum cap of 32 players for Open and Men’s Events, and 16 for Ladies Only Events

 Q – Can Open Pairs / Team Events be MAD Affiliated?

 A – At present, only Open Singles Events meeting the Event Criteria can carry MAD Ranking Points